The regularity theory for the Mumford-Shah functional on the plane: Main statements

 \subsection{Higher integrability of the gradient and the size of the singular set}

-As already remarked, the Mumford-Shah conjecture is equivalent to proving that the set $K^i$ is empty for an absolute minimizer.
-An obvious consequence of the identity $K^i = K^{(3)} = K^\sharp\setminus K^{(2)}$ is the following
+As already remarked, the Mumford-Shah conjecture is equivalent to proving that the set $K^{(i)}$ is empty for an absolute minimizer.
+An obvious consequence of the identity $K^{(i)} = \Sigmatre = K^\sharp\setminus \Sigmadue$ is the following

-\begin{corollary} $\mathcal{H}^1 (K^i) = \mathcal{H}^1 (K^\sharp) = 0$. \end{corollary}
+\begin{corollary} $\mathcal{H}^1 (K^{(i)}) = \mathcal{H}^1 (K^\sharp) = 0$. \end{corollary}

-Using a porosity argument it was first shown by David that indeed the Hausdorff dimension of $K^\sharp$ must be strictly smaller than $1$.
-We will show the latter theorem in a different way.
+Using a porosity argument it was first shown by David \cite{david1996} that indeed the Hausdorff dimension of $K^\sharp$ must be strictly smaller than $1$.
+We will show the latter theorem differently.
 Following the approach of Ambrosio, Fusco, and Hutchinson in \cite{AFH}, we relate a higher integrability estimate of $\nabla u$ to a suitable dimension estimate for $K^\sharp$.
-More precisely, using again $K^i= K^\sharp \setminus K^{(2)}$ we can immediately conclude the following
+More precisely, using again $K^{(i)}= K^\sharp \setminus \Sigmadue$ we can immediately conclude the following

-\begin{corollary} If $\nabla u \in L^p$, then $\mathcal{H}^{1-\frac{p}{2}} (K^i) =0$. \end{corollary}
+\begin{corollary} If $\nabla u \in L^p$, then $\mathcal{H}^{2-\frac{p}{2}} (K^{(i)}) =0$. \end{corollary}

-It was indeed conjectured by De Giorgi (in all space dimensions) that $\nabla u\in L^p_{loc}$ for all $p<4$ (cf. with \cite[conjecture 1]{DG}).
-So far only a first step into this direction has been established. \begin{theorem} There is $p>2$ such that $\nabla u\in L^p_{\mathrm{loc}}(\Omega)$ for all $(K,u)$ either absolute minimizers of $E_\param$ in $\Omega$, and for all open sets $\Omega\subseteq\R^2$.
-The same conclusion holds for generalized global minimizers in $\mathbb R^2$. \end{theorem} Theorem~\ref{t:hi} has been proven first by De~Lellis and Focardi in \cite{DLF13} using a reverse H\"older inequality (cf. Section~\ref{ss:reverse holder}).
+It was indeed conjectured by De~Giorgi (in all space dimensions) that $\nabla u\in L^p_{{\rm loc}}$ for all $p<4$ (cf. with \cite[conjecture 1]{DG}).
+So far only a first step into this direction has been established. \begin{theorem} There is $p>2$ such that $\nabla u\in L^p_{\mathrm{loc}}(\Omega)$ for all $(u,K)$ either absolute minimizers of $E_\param$ in $\Omega$, and for all open sets $\Omega\subseteq\R^2$.
+The same conclusion holds for generalized global minimizers in $\mathbb R^2$. \end{theorem} Theorem~\ref{t:hi} has been proven first by the authors in \cite{DLF13} using a reverse H\"older inequality (cf. Section~\ref{ss:reverse holder}).
 Shortly after De~Philippis and Figalli established the result without any dimensional limitation in \cite{DePFig14}, as a more direct application of the $\varepsilon$-regularity theory at pure jumps (cf. Section~\ref{ss:porosity}).
 In this chapter we will present both proofs.